Delicious Homemade Poutine Gravy "À la Cochon"

 Sébastien RossBy Menucochon|

-’ve tried several versions of poutine sauce, and this one remains my go-to base recipe.
+I've tried several versions of poutine sauce, and this homemade poutine gravy a la cochon remains my go-to base recipe.
 Honestly, I often forget the exact ingredients and quantities, so I decided to take the opportunity to immortalize this sauce in the virtual world.
+With this homemade poutine gravy a la cochon, every bite is a true celebration of our Quebec culinary heritage.
+This homemade poutine gravy a la cochon is a must for all poutine lovers.
 I hope it brings your poutines straight to nirvana.

 Ingredients